Skip to content

 Homes England will be preparing an outline planning application for Hartley Gardens which covers much of the site allocation area and there will be an opportunity for the wider community to provide feedback on this application before it is submitted to TDC.

-Stage 1: Fact finding – learning about the site and community aspirations, SPD and IDP consultation and proposals
+Stage 1: Fact finding – learning about the site and community aspirations

 Stage 2 Engagement - Homes England’s Outline Planning Application